-Lightning Talks will very likely take place on Saturday, May 13, 2017, and be presented in a general session open to all attendees.
+Lightning Talks will very likely take place after lunch on the Saturday of the conference, and be presented in a general session open to all attendees.

 We expect, at maximum, five Lightning Talks proposals will be accepted for the conference.

-If your proposal is accepted, the presenter will be automatically registered for the conference, and required to pay registration in full by April 3, 2017.
-A Lightning Talk presenter is not required to, but can choose to submit a full paper version of their talk for inclusion in the LOEX Conference Proceedings.
+If your proposal is accepted, the presenter will be automatically registered for the conference, and required to pay registration in full by Monday, April 6, 2020.
+A Lightning Talk presenter is not required to, but can choose to submit a full paper version (up to 1,000 words) of their talk for inclusion in the LOEX Conference Proceedings.

-- Friday, January 20, 2017: Deadline to submit lightning talk proposals
+- Mid-January 2020: Deadline to submit lightning talk proposals

-- Friday, February 3, 2017: Notification of acceptance of lightning talk proposal
+- Early February 2020: Notification of acceptance of lightning talk proposal